New York (state)

 New York was one of the original Thirteen Colonies that went on to form the United States.
-The area of present-day New York had been inhabited by tribes of the Algonquians and the Iroquois Confederacy Native Americans for several thousand years by the time the earliest Europeans arrived.
+The area of present-day New York had been inhabited by tribes of the Algonquians and the Haudenosaunee Native Americans for several thousand years by the time the earliest Europeans arrived.
 Stemming from Henry Hudson's expedition in 1609, the Dutch established the multiethnic colony of New Netherland in 1621.
 England seized the colony from the Dutch in 1664, renaming it the Province of New York.
+Upstate New York was fought over between the British and the French during the French and Indian War from 1754 to 1763.
 During the American Revolutionary War, a group of colonists eventually succeeded in establishing independence, and the state ratified the then new United States Constitution in 1788.
 From the early 19th century, New York's development of its interior, beginning with the construction of the Erie Canal, gave it incomparable advantages over other regions of the United States.
 The state built its political, cultural, and economic ascendancy over the next century, earning it the nickname of the "Empire State".
 Although deindustrialization eroded a portion of the state's economy in the second half of the 20th century, New York in the 21st century continues to be considered as a global node of creativity and entrepreneurship, social tolerance, and environmental sustainability.

 The state attracts visitors from all over the globe, with the highest count of any U.S. state in 2022.
 Many of its landmarks are well known, including four of the world's ten most-visited tourist attractions in 2013: Times Square, Central Park, Niagara Falls, and Grand Central Terminal.
 New York is home to approximately 200 colleges and universities, including Ivy League members Columbia University and Cornell University, and the expansive State University of New York, which is among the largest university systems in the nation.
 New York City is home to the headquarters of the United Nations, and it is sometimes described as the world's most important city, the cultural, financial, and media epicenter, and the capital of the world.